- Code42 CrashPlan (previously CrashPlan PROe)

 - Corrects a rare issue introduced in version 5.3.0 in which pushing version retention setting changes from the administration console to an offline device could cause corrupt file versions to be backed up after the device comes back online.

 - Corrects a rare issue which caused the administration console to disconnect unexpectedly.

-- Corrects an issue in which duplicate licenses for Security Tools could appear on the Licensing screen.
+- Corrects an issue in which duplicate licenses for Security Center could appear on the Licensing screen.

 Legal Hold Web App

 - Performance improvements for very large legal holds.